-- 10.30.1 These Regulations are adopted pursuant to the Statutes and shall be interpreted in a manner that is consistent with applicable provisions of the Statutes.
-In case of any conflict, the ITTF Constitution prevail over these Regulations. - 10.30.2 A "Candidate" shall include any and all Existing Officials intending to be re-Elected or re-Appointed to his respective existing Key Positions, and the Application process shall be applicable to such Existing Officials. - 10.30.3 A "Candidate" shall include any potential Candidate if their Nominating Association (for the Key Positions of the Executive Board, the ITTF Council, or any Permanent Committee) or themselves (for the Key Positions of the Integrity Board, the Audit and Finance Committee, or the ITTF Tribunal) has submitted an Application or that they have conducted themselves in a

-- manner reasonably understood that they are a Candidate, whether or not the Vetting Process or Election Process has been completed. - 10.30.4 A "Nominating Association" shall include any potential Nominating Association if it has submitted an Application or that it has conducted itself in a manner reasonably understood that it is a Nominating Association, whether or not the Vetting Process or Election Process has been completed. - 10.30.5 References to "Integrity Board" shall only apply to the positions of Independent Members of the Integrity Board, as defined in the ITTF Integrity Regulations.
+- 10.30.5 If any provision of these Regulations is held to be invalid, unenforceable or illegal for any reason, it shall be deemed to be deleted and the remainder of these Regulations shall otherwise remain in full force and effect Deleted. - 10.30.6 A "Candidate" shall include any and all Existing Officials intending to be re-Elected or re-Appointed to his respective existing Key Positions, and the Application process shall be applicable to such Existing Officials. - A "Candidate" shall include any potential Candidate if their Nominating Association (for the Key Positions of the Executive Board Committee, the ITTF Council Board of Directors, or any Permanent Committee) or themselves (for the Key Positions of the Integrity Board, the Audit and Finance Finance and Audit Committee, or the ITTF Tribunal) has submitted an Application or that they have conducted themselves in a manner reasonably understood that they are a Candidate, whether or not the Vetting Process or Election Process has been completed. - 10.30.8 A "Nominating Association" shall include any potential Nominating Association if it has submitted an Application or that it has conducted itself in a manner reasonably understood that it is a Nominating Association, whether or not the Vetting Process or Election Process has been completed. - 10.30.9 References to "Integrity Board" shall only apply to the positions of Independent Members of the Integrity Board, as defined in the ITTF Integrity Regulations.